 Angiotensin I is then converted to angiotensin II by angiotensin converting enzyme (ACE).
-ACE is found within the renal endothelium, the lungs and capillary endothelium.
+This conversion occurs mainly in the lungs where ACE is produced by vascular endothelial cells, although ACE is also generated in smaller quantities within the renal endothelium.

 Effects of Angiotensin II

-Throughout the body it acts on AT1 receptors found in the endothelium of arterioles to achieve vasoconstriction.
-This signalling occurs via a Gq protein to activate phospholipase C and subsequently increase intracellular calcium.
+Angiotensin 2 acts on AT1 receptors found in the endothelium of arterioles throughout the circulation to achieve vasoconstriction.
+This signalling occurs via a Gq protein, to activate phospholipase C and subsequently increase intracellular calcium.

-This results in an increase in total peripheral resistance and therefore, blood pressure.
+The net effect of this is an increase in total peripheral resistance and consequently, blood pressure.

 Further information on ADH can be found here.

-It also acts on the sympathetic nervous system to increase the release of NA.
+It also stimulates the sympathetic nervous system to increase the release of noradrenaline (NA).
 This hormone is typically associated with the “fight or flight” response in stressful situations and has a variety of actions that are relevant to the RAAS:

-Angiotensin II acts on the kidneys to produce a variety of effects, including afferent and efferent arteriole constriction and increased Na+ reabsorption.
+Angiotensin II acts on the kidneys to produce a variety of effects, including afferent and efferent arteriole constriction and increased Na+ reabsorption in the proximal convoluted tubule.
 These effects and their mechanisms are summarised in the table below.